 3a.
 Brief The Cases.

 For each assigned case, write down the legally significant; facts, rule of law, the holding and the rationale for the court’s decision.
-Review your case briefs right before class, so you can follow the class discussion and avoid the embarrassment of being unprepared when called upon.
+Review your case briefs right before class, so you can follow the class discussion and avoid the embarrassment of being unprepared when called upon. - Go To Class.

 It’s important to go to every class know matter how sick you are!
 Most professors cover material not discussed in the reading, so if you skip class, you’ll miss the professors incites, which is what is tested the final exam.